emilianavt/VSeeFaceManual/README.md

 ## Download

 **The only legitimate and correct way to download VSeeFace is as described below.
-OpenSeeFace is not VSeeFace.
-VSeeFace does not cost money.**
+VSeeFace does not cost money.
+Also note that OpenSeeFace is not VSeeFace.**

 VSeeFace is currently in open beta and can be found for download in the latest pinned message of the `#vseeface` channel of @[Virtual_Deat](https://twitter.com/Virtual_Deat)'s [discord server](https://discord.gg/BjBgk7k).
 I post news about new versions and the development process in Twitter with the `#VSeeFace` hashtag.
 Feel free to also use this hashtag for anything VSeeFace related.
 Starting with 1.13.26, VSeeFace will also check for updates and display a green message in the upper left corner when a new version is available, so please make sure to update if you are still on an older version.